top of page

 Examples of longer ways I can do meal planning:

-• Modify meal plan(s) that I previously made or found.
+• Modify meal plan(s) that I previously made/found.

 • Put general or specific foods/recipes in a menu schedule (one day or longer) in my document template or in the Paprika app.